 In a strategic lead generation website, every page has a specific purpose.
 Think about the questions your buyers have as they are considering a purchase.For example, at the beginning of their buyer’s journey, they are looking for general information; towards the middle, they’ll want to compare choices (i.e. you and your competitors); towards the end, they’ll want more information about pricing and how to purchase.
 Make the process of collecting this information easier for them, and you’ll reap the benefits!

 When your website speaks to each of the needs your buyers have, they’ll be able to find all their information in one place and speed up the process of making a purchase.

 - Create Lead Generation Content Specifically for Your Buyers

 To create content that supports quality lead generation, it needs to be personalized to the right people, at the right time.
-This can be achieved through strategic content creation, aligned to the buyer’s journey. i.e. Your website provides the answers your buyers’ questions as they move closer to a purchasing decisions.
+This can be achieved through strategic content creation, aligned to the buyer’s journey. i.e. Your website provides the answers to your buyers’ questions as they move closer to purchasing decisions.
 With this strategy, all content is “mapped” according to:

 – The person who is reading it (i.e. your buyer personas)

 – The buying cycle stage (i.e. if they are just learning more about your business or if they are ready to buy)

 And as a side note, answering prospect questions through content on your website also directly impacts the success of your search engine optimization.
 For example, when someone searches for a question that you provide the answers to, your site gets bonus points with the search engine, making your content more findable.

 Why spend time and resources creating quality content if no one sees it?
 To expand the reach of content assets, most successful promotional marketing strategies focus on a combination of paid, earned, and owned media promotion.